JonathanMcCormickJr/OSSP-CS/Term-04/satan/satanic-culture/invocation_for_public_meetings.md

 kindness, and impartiality, and may they benefit those who live and work in and around our beloved city of ________.

-It is in the infernal name I speak, Shem HaMephorash!
-Hail Satan!
+It is in the infernal name I speak, Hail Satan!